kaidez/kaidez.com/_posts/2014-12-01-load-data-attribute-click.md

 <a name="getattribute-falback"></a>
 Use `getAttribute()` as fallback code for `dataset` (<a href="http://codepen.io/kaidez/pen/QwbJBZ" target="blank">See the  demo</a>)
 ---------------------
 `dateset` is awesome but, as mentioned in the beginning, isn't cross-browser compliant and doesn't work in all browsers.
-We can use the `getAttribute` method to fallback code for those browsers, specifically IE 10 and lower.
+We can write fallback code with the `getAttribute()` method for those browsers, specifically IE 10 and lower.

 The CSS and HTML stay the same while the JavaScript goes through some changes...
 {% prism javascript %}